Make a list

 According to Option consommateurs, Boxing Day is not necessarily synonymous with bargains, contrary to what marketing tactics are trying to make us believe by encouraging us to spend excessively.
 The best way to know if you are really saving?
 Educate yourself about the regular price of items you want to buy beforehand to verify if the purchase really is a bargain.

 You don’t feel like having to deal with all the madness yet you can’t resist the great deals?
-More and more merchants now offer the same deals online so you can shop from the comfort of your home!
+Most merchants now offer the same deals online so you can shop from the comfort (and safety) of your home!

 Don’t force yourself